 - 1.1.2.1 This acceptable solution does not include the use of foil insulation. - 1.1.2.2 This acceptable solution does not apply to buildings with curtain walling.
-For these, use Verification Method H1/VM1 or use an alternative means to demonstrate compliance.

-1.1.2.3 For commercial buildings, this acceptable solution does not include requirements to comply with clause H1.3.6 of the Building Code.
+For these, use Verification Method H1/VM2 or use an alternative means to demonstrate compliance. - 1.1.2.3 For commercial buildings, this acceptable solution does not include requirements to comply with clause H1.3.6 of the Building Code for the energy efficiency of HVAC systems.
 For this clause, use Verification Method H1/VM3 or use an alternative means to demonstrate compliance.